vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 [Advent

-it is devoid of thinking etc. In the Chhandogya (-Upanishat) however, that which is indicated by the terms: Sat, Ākāša (Ether), Prāṇa, is seen to be (stated as) the Cause of the Universe.
+it is devoid of thinking etc. In the Chhandogya (-Upanishat) however, that which is indicated by the terms: Sat, Ākāśa (Ether), Prāṇa, is seen to be (stated as) the Cause of the Universe.
 In the Vājasaneyaka (Up°), the term Brahman is discovered (to be so).
 By the canon known as the resultant import of all the branches (of the Veda)","" all the texts which relate to Cause (of the Universe) must be interpreted to signify one Specific Object.
 Hence terms of general import such as Sat (Being) etc., must ultimately connote the specific Brahman, according to the (ana- logical) rule of 'goat-animal.
 In the manner

 *** Read [Vedanta-Sutras I. 1.
-5]: Ïkshater nå 'šab- dam.
+5]: Ïkshater nå 'śab- dam.
 Thinking or mind.

 268 Known as the sarva-sakka-pratyaya-nyaya.

-260 Known as the Chaga-pašu-nyaya, which means that when an animal is mentioned as eligible for sacrifice, the question necessarily arises as to what animal is particularly meant.
+260 Known as the Chaga-paśu-nyaya, which means that when an animal is mentioned as eligible for sacrifice, the question necessarily arises as to what animal is particularly meant.
 'Goat' is the answer, which is decisive.
 Hence general terms such as sat etc., find their ultimate decisive significance in a definite (specific) term, which is found to be Nārā- yana, by an examination of the various generic terms bearing on the subject and which are scattered in various parts of the Veda.

 GOD